Kyagara/er-wiki/README.md

 ### Problems/TODO

+- Improve and add more stats.
 - Improve visual of stats section.
+- Script/s and tool/s to extract data to avoid manually doing it, also for converting icons to `webp`.
 - Missing values for parameters like `Causes blood loss buildup (<?bleedATKpwr?>)`.\*
 - Missing a lot of item locations (map location and enemy drop).\*
 - Missing weapons scaling and upgrade information.\*
-- Add more stats.
-- Script/s and tool/s to extract data to avoid manually doing it.

 > \*not sure how to retrieve this information.